-How to calculate time difference in hours, minutes and seconds with SQL Server?
+How to calculate time difference in hours minutes or seconds in SQL Server?
 The SQL Server function DATEDIFF() allows us to calculate the difference between two timestamps, but only in one unit.
 For example, only seconds, or only minutes or only hours.
-So calculating the difference between a start date and end date is not straightforward with SQL Server.
+So, calculating the difference between a start date and end date is not straightforward with SQL Server.
 This post shows you how to do so with a simple example query, explained step by step.

 As an example, this simple SQL query is using DATEDIFF() with two timestamps having exactly one hour of difference.
 And every query gives only one unit.
 So basically, we must combine or concatenate several queries to get the hours, minutes and seconds within one unique SQL query.
 Below each query is returning one unit.

 -- Declare and initialize two variables with exactly one hour of difference: 9 - 8 = 1h DECLARE @DateStart DATETIME DECLARE @DateEnd DATETIME SET @DateStart = '2017-03-10 08:00:00' SET @DateEnd = '2017-03-10 09:00:00' -- SQL Query returns difference in seconds : 3600 seconds SELECT DATEDIFF(SECOND, @DateStart, @DateEnd) AS [Durée en Seconds] -- SQL Query returns difference in minutes : 60 minutes SELECT DATEDIFF(MINUTE, @DateStart, @DateEnd) AS [Durée en Minutes] -- SQL Query returns difference in hours : 1 hour SELECT DATEDIFF(HOUR, @DateStart, @DateEnd) AS [Durée en Hours]

 How to calculate the time difference in hours, minutes or seconds with SQL Server?

 Below are two different ways to calculate the time difference between two dates.